 The Qun Kwa

 The traditional two-piece wedding dress worn by brides in China is called a Qun Kwa.
-To symbolize happiness and luck for the auspicious occasion, the dress is made in a striking red fabric with colorful thread, beads and embroidery.
-Comprising of a loose jacket and skirt, the Qun Kwa is embellished with an embroidered phoenix (symbolic of the female) and a dragon (symbolic of the male) at the front to symbolize the harmony between the yin and yang energies.
+To symbolize happiness and luck for the auspicious occasion; the dress comes in a striking red fabric with colorful thread, beads and embroidery.
+Comprising of a loose jacket and skirt; the Qun Kwa is embellished with an embroidered phoenix (symbolic of the female) and a dragon (symbolic of the male) at the front to symbolize the harmony between the yin and yang energies.

 The Kahen and Sbaay

-The traditional Cambodian wedding dress is comprised of a two-piece ensemble with a long sarong-like skirt called a Kahen that is paired with a form fitting strapless blouse and a heavily embroidered Sbaay sash.
-The traditional Cambodian wedding dress does not require the bride to wear an elaborate headgear or a veil though the dress is almost always very heavily embroidered and embellished with jewels and sequins.
-The Kahen and Sash are generally made in shades of red though, other vibrant colors are also acceptable in Cambodian cultures.
+The traditional Cambodian wedding dress compirses of a two-piece ensemble.
+A long sarong-like skirt AKA Kahen; is paired with a form fitting strapless blouse and a heavily embroidered Sbaay sash.
+The traditional Cambodian wedding dress does not require the bride to wear an elaborate headgear or a veil.
+Although the dress is almost always very heavily embroidered and embellished with jewels and sequins.
+The Kahen and Sash are generally made in shades of red though.
+Neverthless, Cambodin ctultures also accept other vibrant colors as a part of the traditional wedding dresses of the region.
 Wearing black at a weeding is strictly forbidden.

 The Kimono is a traditional Japanese garment that is worn by both men and women at a traditional wedding.
-With long sleeves, attached collars and a straight ankle-length hem, the Kimono is secured by a wide sash called an obi that is generally made a color contrasting the color of the kimono itself.
-The bridal kimono is generally made in a bright crimson though most modern brides tend to go for a white version of the traditional garb as well.
+With long sleeves, attached collars and a straight ankle-length hem; the Kimono is secured by a wide sash called an obi.
+This is generally made a color contrasting the color of the kimono itself.
+The traditional bridal kimono comes in a bright crimson color.
+However, most modern brides tend to go for a white version of the traditional garb as well.

 The Qi Pao

-The Qi Pao or cheongsam came into being in the 1920s as a fashionable version of traditional Chinese attire and is known as a mandarin gown in English.
-Though the body-hugging one-piece dress is not considered to be traditional Chinese bridal wear, fashionable upper-class women and socialites have popularized their use as wedding wear.
-Since the color red is considered the most auspicious in Chinese culture, most bridal Qi Pao dresses are made in red with rich embellishments and traditional Chinese embroidery throughout the length of the dress.
+The Qi Pao or cheongsam AKA Mandarin gown in English, came into being in the 1920s; and is fashionable version of traditional Chinese attire.
+Although many people do not consider the body-hugging one-piece dress to be traditional Chinese bridal wear; nevertheless, it is a popular choice in wedding wear for the fashionable upper-class women and socialites.
+In the Chinese culture, the colored Red is auspicious; this is why, most bridal Qi Pao dresses come in red.
+To give it an even richer look; you will find different kinds of embellishments and traditional Chinese embroidery throughout the length of the dress.

-The Sharara or the gharara first came into being under the rule of Indian Muslim nawabs though the two-piece outfit has been popular among Muslim brides throughout the subcontinent ever since.
+The Sharara or the gharara first came into being under the rule of Indian Muslim Nawabs.
+This two-piece outfit has been popular among Muslim brides throughout the subcontinent ever since.
 Pakistani bridal fashion has seen a revival of the garment in recent years and continues to flourish.
-The outfit comprises of a pair of wide-legged trousers that flare out dramatically and are ruched at the knee.
-The pants are paired with a fitted mid-thigh length tunic and a veil all of which are heavily embroidered in zardozi and zari work.
-In keeping with traditions of the subcontinent, the bridal Sharara is crafted in shades or red or a striking green.
+The outfit comprises of a pair of flarry wide trousers that ruch at the knee and a mid length tunic.
+Along with that, the bride also wears a veil that is heavy with zardozi or zari work or embroidery.
+In keeping with traditions of the subcontinent; you will find the bridal Sharara mostly in shades or red or a striking green.